Alokh-k/nasa/README.md

-# nasa space apps challenge
+# Nasa Space Apps Challenge
 # AstraLens - Interactive Lunar Explorer 🚀

 AstraLens is an interactive web platform that transforms massive lunar image archives from NASA missions into an intuitive, visual explorer.